Gabi-KO/PhotonMVA-GKO/doc/LLP-MVA_Projects.md

 ![alt text](https://github.com/Jphsx/PhotonMVA/blob/master/doc/DNN_architecture.png?raw=true)

-Since our current implementation is a small statsitical subset which doesn't include the full MC background we don't dont need to train as long
+Since our current implementation is a small statistical subset which doesn't include the full MC background we don't dont need to train as long

 	- For testing use a small number of epochs (~10)
 	- For testing use a batch size that makes the training fast